INNOVATION AND ENTREPRENEURSHIP INITIATIVE

 Meet the ECS "entrepreneur in residence"

-The initiative is being led by Dr. Atul Teckchandani, the ECS "entrepreneur-in-residence" and an Associate Professor of Management at the College of Business and Economics at Cal State Fullerton.
+The initiative is being led by Dr. Atul Teckchandani, the ECS "entrepreneur-in-residence" and a Professor of Management at the College of Business and Economics at Cal State Fullerton.

 He teaches a variety of classes and workshops on entrepreneurship and innovation, incorporating cutting-edge tools and processes from the lean startup and design thinking communities to help students learn the most effective ways to build new products and services.
 He also conducts research on (1) how the different types of organizations in a community collectively affect economic outcomes and entrepreneurial activity, and (2) how to improve the instruction of entrepreneurship and management topics in the classroom.